chethanmandya/Android-Interview-Questions/README.md

 You would usually use this technique to store instance values for your application (selections, unsaved text, etc.).

-## What is View Group in Android?
+### What is View Group in Android?
-## What is the difference between view and fragment ?
+### What is the difference between view and fragment ?
-## What is mutable and immutable string ?
-## What is the difference between String and String Builder ?

 A ViewGroup is a special view that can contain other views (called children.)
 The view group is the base class for layouts and views containers.
 This class also defines the ViewGroup.LayoutParams class which serves as the base class for layouts parameters.

 View class represents the basic building block for user interface components.
 A View occupies a rectangular area on the screen and is responsible for drawing and event handling.
 View is the base class for widgets, which are used to create interactive UI components (buttons, text fields, etc.).

-## Android Design and XML
+### Android Design and XML
-## Explain the differences and similarities of Relative Layout and Linear Layout.
+### Explain the differences and similarities of Relative Layout and Linear Layout.
-## Explain the differences and similarities of List Views and Grid Views.
+### Explain the differences and similarities of List Views and Grid Views.
-## Describe how to implement XML namespaces.
+### Describe how to implement XML namespaces.
-## Explain how to present different styles/drawables for a button depending on the state of the button (pressed, selected, etc.) using XML (no Java) [info]
+### Explain how to present different styles/drawables for a button depending on the state of the button (pressed, selected, etc.) using XML (no Java) [info]
 for layout_width and layout_height, what's the difference between match_parent and wrap_content?
-## How do you implement Google's new Material Design in an Android application? [info]
+### How do you implement Google's new Material Design in an Android application? [info]
-## Difference between View.GONE and View.INVISIBLE? [info]
+### Difference between View.GONE and View.INVISIBLE? [info]

 Android Networking
-## Have you use an HTTP Library, which, why, did you like it?
+### Have you use an HTTP Library, which, why, did you like it?
-## Describe how REST APIs work.
+### Describe how REST APIs work.
-## What are some typical methods of HTTP request/responses?
+### What are some typical methods of HTTP request/responses?
 [GET, POST, PUT, PATCH, DELETE, UPDATE]
 Databases
-## Why does Android use SQLite?
+### Why does Android use SQLite?
-## What libraries have you used for interacting with databases and why did you choose them?
+### What libraries have you used for interacting with databases and why did you choose them?
-## What are contract classes? [info]
+### What are contract classes? [info]
-## How do you use the BaseColumns interface to describe your data schema? [info]
+### How do you use the BaseColumns interface to describe your data schema? [info]

 ## Common Running Time
 There are some common running times when analyzing an algorithm:
 O(n): Time Complexity of a loop is considered as O(n) if the loop variables is incremented / decremented by a constant amount.
 For example following functions have O(n) time complexity.

 	// Here c is a positive integer constant
 	for (int i = 1; i <= n; i += c) {